MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/select-domain-to-use-for-email-from-microsoft-365-products.md

 :::image type="content" alt-text="Org Settings - Send email notifications setting" source="../../media/send-email-notifications-org-settings.png" lightbox="../../media/send-email-notifications-org-settings.png":::

 > [!NOTE]
-> - This setting is an opt-in setting which allows the Microsoft 365 system administrators to select a verified domain within the tenant.
+> - This setting is an opt-in setting that allows the Microsoft 365 system administrators to select a verified domain within the tenant.
 This means that the domain has been validated for ownership.
 > - The recommendation is to use a domain that has the appropriate DNS records to facilitate email validation, like SPF, DKIM, DMARC, and MX as this then complies with the [RFC compliance](https://www.ietf.org/rfc/rfc2142.txt) for sending and receiving email.
-Please see [Learn more about Exchange Online Email Routing](/exchange/mail-flow-best-practices/mail-flow-best-practices) for more information.
+For more information, see [Learn more about Exchange Online Email Routing](/exchange/mail-flow-best-practices/mail-flow-best-practices).
-> - Please ensure that you comply with all privacy, compliance and security requirements and policies within your organization.
+> - Please ensure you comply with all privacy, compliance, and security requirements and policies within your organization.

 **To configure the "Send email notifications from your domain" setting:**